icefoxen/langdev-garnet/spec/outline.rst

    -- this style?
    // Or this style?
+   # Maybe even this style?

    /* this style? */
    --[[ Maybe this style or something?
    I don't really have a reason to not want C style for block comments...
    ]]

+Block comments can be nested.

 Things to ponder
 ----------------